Adolescents

 Children and teens are most often engaging in PSB opportunistically, meaning they act impulsively when an opportunity arises to try something sexual and or experience a sexual feeling.
 As such, who your child engaged in sexual behavior with is often less important than being able to engage in the act itself.
 Teens, particularly, are often in caregiver/babysitting roles or have opportunities to be alone with younger children they know (family, friends, neighbors, etc.).
 Teens may take advantage of these opportunities, but are often not seeking them out.
 This is significantly different from adults with pedophilia, who have specific attraction to pre-pubescent children and seek out opportunities to engage in sexual behavior with that age group.
 Few youth are exclusively sexually interested in younger children.
 For more information on individuals attracted to young children see https://www.helpwantedprevention.org/

 Similar to the answer above, a child or teen’s sexual orientation (who they are attracted to) cannot be determined from their problematic sexual behavior itself.
 Most youth engage in PSB by taking advantage of an opportunity provided to them, rather than seeking out someone they are explicitly attracted to.
-Many youth engage in PSB with other youth of the same-sex or same-gender but do not experience specific attraction to them.
+Many youth engage in PSB with other youth of the same-sex but do not experience specific attraction to them.

 Teenage years are a time in which youth explore identity in multiple ways - what their interests are and what is important to them.
 Youth may engage in same-sex sexual behavior due to specific attraction and/or to explore their own sexuality.
 Behavior during teenage years among consenting, developmentally appropriate peers is not a problematic sexual behavior.